camptocamp/c2cgeoportal/doc/integrator/functionality.rst

 =================================================

-c2cgeoportal provides the concept of *functionality* that can be used to customize elements of the user interface according to the user's permissions.
+c2cgeoportal provides the concept of *functionality* that can be used to customize the application according to the user's permissions.

 A functionality may be associated to users through different ways: